jmagman/flutter-wiki/Compiling-the-engine.md

 3. `./flutter/tools/gn --unoptimized` to prepare your build files.
    * `--unoptimized` disables C++ compiler optimizations.
 On macOS, binaries are emitted unstripped; on Linux, unstripped binaries are emitted to an `exe.unstripped` subdirectory of the build.
+  * Add the `--xcode-symlinks` argument when using goma on macOS.

 4. `ninja -C out/host_debug_unopt` to build a desktop unoptimized binary.
     * If you skipped `--unoptimized`, use `ninja -C out/host_debug` instead.